SumanClimate/NCL_install_mac_arm64/README.md

 step 2: cd ncl_ncarg-6.6.2/config\
     make -f Makefile.ini\
   ./ymake -config `pwd`\
-  It will shows “ymake: Unknown machine type” as the script doesn't recognise the system.
+  It will show “ymake: Unknown machine type” as the script doesn't recognise the system.
 You need to modify ymake to identify your system.
 Do the following:\
-  As the system is “Darwin” and “arm64”, so put the following:\
+  As the system is “Darwin” and “arm64”, so put the following into ymake:\
         case    arm64:\
             set model   = $mach\
             set arch    = $mach\